-CCAFS helps to fund female scientists doing research in CCAFS priority areas
+CCAFS helped fund female scientists doing research in program priority areas

 There has been limited understanding of how men and women adapt to climate variability and change to maintain food security in agricultural systems.
 In 2011-2012, funding was awarded to female scientists doing research on CCAFS priorities.
 Awarded scientists were provided partial supervision from CGIAR centres to write a paper on gender and climate change and the award will help improve research capacity of awarded scientist.
 This effort helped to demonstrate and contribute to understanding the linkages between climate change and gender more specifically, while developing policy-relevant findings on climate change, agriculture, and food security more generally.
 The objective was to build research capacity of women scientists in partner institutions and increase their representation in agricultural research.